 Kim and the team receive amazing feedback from their many happy customers, and they are regular winners of the ‘People’s Choice Award’ for Tasmanian tourism.

 Use my LAPOFTAS code online, or mention the Lap of Tasmania on the phone when booking your tour with Leven River Cruises and receive 10% OFF

 Click here to see their tours, check prices, and make your booking.

 Close to Devonport and at the foot of Mt Roland is the tiny town of Sheffield.
 It might be small, but it packs creative punch!

 You could spend hours walking its streets admiring the colourful artistic masterpieces adorning the walls – they don’t call it the ‘Town of Murals’ for nothing.

 Nearby, quaintly named ‘Promised Land’ is home to Tasmazia and the Village of Lower Crackpot.
 The kids will have a ball exploring one of the world’s largest hedge mazes and walking the funny little streets of Lower Crackpot.

 Still looking for things to do in Sheffield?
 Take the drive between Wilmot and Cradle Mountain to see one of Tasmania’s strangest sights – the Wilmot Novelty Letterbox Trail!

+Would you like to explore ancient and untouched rainforest wilderness?
 Are you an adrenaline junkie?
 Or maybe you want to get up close and personal with some of Tasmania’s unique wildlife?
 The Cradle Coast is the place to be!